 Bonds & Credit Investments

 Bonds & Credit investments are loans that an investor makes to a government, institution, or an individual, such as a mortgage holder, in return for an agreed income.
-Like term deposits, they typically form part of a defensive, income-focused portion of your portfolio, however; unlike Term Deposits, there is typically some capital movement up and down and this volatility will vary depending on the risk of the borrower.
-This is known as credit risk.
-For instance, if you are lending to a triple AAA rated government, the risk of default is extremely low and so you would expect less volatility than if you are lending to a company for instance.
+Like term deposits, they typically form part of a defensive, income-focused portion of your portfolio, however; unlike Term Deposits, there is typically some capital movement up and down and this volatility will vary depending on the credit risk of the borrower and anticipated direction of interest rates in the future.
+For instance, if you are lending to a AAA rated government, the risk of default is extremely low and so you would expect less volatility than if you are lending to a company for instance.
 Because the risk of having all or part of your initial investment returned varies, depending on the creditor.

 While bonds and credit investments should be considered as part of your income investing for retirement, it is not a set and forget strategy and you should therefore weigh up:

 - What is the expected income Yield you can expect and what credit risk does the investment have as a trade off?

 - What is your investment timeframe?
 Typically it is preferable to invest with a 2 – 3 year + time frame

 - What diversification strategy do you have in place to manage liquidity?
 IE: given there can be capital movements, this creates flexibility for your retirement income needs